samuelemusiani/sasso/README.md

 ```bash
 docker compose -f docker-compose-test.yml up -d
 ```
-This docker compose also brings up a lldap instace as Sasso allows users to only authenticate with an external LDAP server.
+This docker compose also brings up a second databse for the router and an instace of `lldap` as Sasso allows users to only authenticate with an external LDAP server.
+To connect to to the UI of `lldap` navigate to `localhost:17170`.
+For the admin password look inside the docker compose file.

 To run the server with the default config:
 ```bash